Public Administration

 PA 6000X.
 Continuous Graduate Enrollment.
 0 Semester Hours.

-A survey of the field of public administration and public policy including politics and policy process, organization theory, management principles, human resource management, fiscal policy, program design and evaluation and ethics.
+This course is a survey of the field of public administration and public policy including politics and policy process, organization theory, management principles, intergovernmental relations, the relationship between the private and public sectors, human resource management, and fiscal policy,.

 PA 6302.
 Policy Formulation and Implementation.
 3 Semester Hours.